Posted By Gerardo on 31/01/2014

 Make a budget before you leave, and try to account for all foreseeable expenses.
 Be sure to also budget in a little extra to be able to make an emergency trip home, if necessary.

 If you don’t have to worry about money during your expat assignment, you’re more likely to have a successful experience abroad.
 This will also free up your time to focus on adapting to the cultural and social differences in your host country.
 Take some language classes.
-Join a club and m... (keep reading)
+Join a club and make some l... (keep reading)

 Posted By Gerardo on 31/01/2014